Chris Canfield

 NCAA Basketball 2K3

 Sega Sports / VCE / Kush is proud to present NCAA Basketball 2k3.
 Being the first year the college game has been split from the main NBA 2K line, this was to be a big proving ground for Kush and VCE.
 Thankfully, things came out quite well.
 With a critically acclaimed legacy mode, more open action on the floor, and dead-on statistics, NCAA Basketball 2K3 was the best college hoops game the year it was released.
-It's even held up in value significantly better than the rest of the 2k3 lineup, owing to great design, good gameplay, and a whole lot of options.
+It's even held up in value significantly better than the rest of the 2k3 lineup, owing to great design, good gameplay, and intelligently selected options.

 ...IGN review